noseglasses/Kaleidoscope-Papageno/README.md

    kaleidoscope::hid::sendKeyboardReport();
 }
 ```
-Please note the invokation of the two macros `PPG_CALLBACK_NO_REPEAT` and `PPG_CALLBACK_ONLY_ACTIVATION` at the top of the user function.
+Please note the invokation of the two macros `PPG_CALLBACK_NO_REPEAT` and `PPG_CALLBACK_ONLY_ACTIVATION` at the top of the callback.

-`PPG_CALLBACK_NO_REPEAT` marks the function to be called only once.
+`PPG_CALLBACK_NO_REPEAT` informs Kaleidoscope-Papageno that the function wants to be called only once per match.
 If this macro wasn't there, the function would be called once in every firmware loop cycle as
-long as the last key is held that caused the pattern to match.
-It depends on the application case whether this is desired.
+long as the last key is held, that finally caused the pattern match.
+It depends on the application case whether this is desired behavior.
 Key repeat
 can be useful in some cases, in others not.

 `PPG_CALLBACK_ONLY_ACTIVATION` causes the user function only to be called
-once when the pattern matches.
-If this macro is not used, the user function would be called another time when the key that caused the pattern to match is released.
+when the pattern matches.
+Without this macro, the user function would be called a second time when the key, that caused the pattern match, is released.

-___Important:___ Both of the above macros assume the first function argument of the user function to be called `activation_flags`.
+___Important:___ Both of the above macros require the first function argument of the user function to be called `activation_flags`.

-The callback function can be passed an additional `void *user_data` call argument.
-This is data that is to be passed once the function is invoked for a specific
-action.
-The user data that is passed to the actual call is defined in the `$ ... $` clause at the end of the action definition line.
-If you don't require any `user_data` just pass `NULL`.
+An action callback function must be passed an additional call argument `void *user_data`.
+This can be used to pass data to the callback function that is specific to the actual action.
+This is only relevant if an action callback is shared by different action definitions.
+The user data that is supposed to be passed is defined in the `$ ... $` clause at the end of the action definition line.
+If you don't require any `user_data`, just pass `NULL`.

 As an example, the `user_data` pointer could be used to pass a `Key` value to a user function, e.g. a function that adds the left shift modifier to the key that is passed.
 ```cpp